FRRouting/frr/doc/user/bgp.rst

    Configure BGP to calculate and send N best known paths to the neighbor.

+.. clicmd:: neighbor <A.B.C.D|X:X::X:X|WORD> addpath-tx-backup-paths

+   Configure BGP to calculate and send best paths and best second paths.
+   If a given path has 2 ECMP route and 1 backup route, then 3 additional paths will be advertised.

 .. clicmd:: neighbor <A.B.C.D|X:X::X:X|WORD> disable-addpath-rx

    Do not accept additional paths from this neighbor.